tc39/proposal-smart-pipelines/readme.md

 from shooting the developer in the foot – by forcing the developer to clarify their intent.

-* Pipelines that are in topical style but that do not ever use their topics anywhere in their bodies, such as `x |> 3`, are an early error.
+* Pipelines that are in topic style but that do not ever use their topics anywhere in their bodies, such as `x |> 3`, are an early error.
 Such expressions would be always useless and almost certainly not what the author had intended.
   [TODO: Link.]